0xsecaas/p2p_chat_lan/P2P_CONCEPTS.md

 - **Network Programming with Rust** by Abhishek Chanda
 - **The Rust Programming Language** (networking chapters)
 - **P2P Networking and Applications** by Xuemin Shen

----

-*This walkie-talkie is a great starting point for understanding P2P networking.
-The concepts you've learned here apply to many distributed systems and modern network applications!*